knewplay/book-programming-essential/toolset/tools.md

 > Instead of writing *"I'm confused by when I should use semicolons in C"*, write *"semicolon use in c"*, or just simply *"semicolons in c"*.
 If Google shows results of semicolon use in regular English (for example), and didn't pick up the *"in c"* portion of the query, then specify: *"semicolon use in c programming language"*.

-> Sidenote: Google searches are case-insensitive, meaning it doesn't matter if you write *C* of *c*.
+> Note: Google searches are case-insensitive, meaning it doesn't matter if you write *C* of *c*.

 #### **Use autocompletion**